 The wax is then "dressed" to hide any imperfections including the seam line.
 A wax "foot" is added so that it can be attached to a base.
 The signature plus edition number with date are etched into the wax.
 The wax now looks like the finished bronze in every detail.
 A separate wax is required for each bronze edition.

 The wax copy is "sprued" with a tree–like structure of wax that will eventually provide paths for molten bronze to flow and air to escape.

 The invested wax is placed cup–down in a kiln for at least 36 hours.
-The melted wax can be recovered and reused, although often it is simply burned up, hence the term "cire perdue" (lost wax).
+The melted wax can be recovered and reused, although often it is simply burned up, hence the french term "cire perdue" (lost wax).

 Now all that remains of the original wax is the negative space that it once occupied within the investment material.
 The feeder and vent tubes and cup are also hollow.

 The investment is placed cup–upwards into a tub filled with sand.
 Bronze is melted in a crucible in a furnace to 1200 degrees C, then poured carefully into the investment.
-The bronze–filled investment is allowed to cool and can be opened with half an hour of pouring.
+The bronze–filled investment is allowed to cool and can be opened within half an hour of pouring.

 The investment material is knocked away, releasing the rough bronze.
 Now one can see if the casting is successful and at this stage it is customary to open a bottle!